-The Bureau of Reclamation has issued the draft Environmental Impact Statement (EIS) for the Lake Powell Pipeline (LPP) and opened a 90-day public comment period.
+The Bureau of Reclamation issued the draft Environmental Impact Statement (EIS) for the Lake Powell Pipeline (LPP) followed by a 90-day public comment period in the summer of 2020.
 This is an important milestone for the project.
 The Southern Alternative has been named the “preferred alternative.”
-LPP will deliver up to 86,249 acre feet of water through a 140-mile underground pipeline to Washington County.

 The draft EIS studied the need, purpose and socioeconomic impacts and other important considerations for the project.
 It also outlined how the project can be built in a manner that protects the environment.

 - Washington County needs a second source of water.